ivanaugusto09/ivanaugusto09/README.md

-### Olá!
-Bem vindo :) 👋
+### Hi!
+Welcome :) 👋

-Meu nome é Ivan Augusto e sou graduando em Sistemas de Informações pela UNEMAT-Sinop e atuo como dev front-end desde Janeiro de 2020
+My name is Ivan Augusto and I have a degree in Computer Information Systems and currently MSc Student in Computer Science
+- ‎‍💻Front-end developer

 ## ⚡ Tecnologias